davidhay25/actnow/input/pagecontent/reference-implementation.md

-To support the development of the CanShare system, a Reference Implementation (RI) has been created that can store resources in the defined format in a standard FHIR server, and then render them in an 'example' user Interface
+To support the development of the CanShare system, a Reference Implementation (RI) has been created that can store resources in the defined format in a standard FHIR server, and then render them in an 'example' user Interface as well as allowing API access.

 The [query API](api-query.html) is also supported at the base url **http://actnow.canshare.co.nz:9092/baseR4/** .